Robust Subspace Clustering via Thresholding: Introduction

-The gist of the results we obtain is that TSC \emph{provably} succeeds---even when the data is noisy or incompletely observed---provided that the subspaces are sufficiently distinct and $\X$ contains sufficiently many points from each subspace.
+For our analytical results, we consider a semi-random data model with deterministic subspaces and the data points sampled at random from these subspaces.
+Specifically, we sample uniformly at random from the intersection of the unit sphere and the corresponding subspace.
+The gist of the results we obtain is that TSC succeeds \emph{provably}---even when the data is corrupted by additive Gaussian noise or incompletely observed---provided that the subspaces are sufficiently distinct and $\X$ contains sufficiently many points from each subspace.
 The measure of success we use in the noisy case and for incomplete observations is an intermediate performance measure as it does not address the clustering error, i.e., the fraction of misclassified points, directly.
 Rather, it guarantees that in the graph $G$ with adjacency matrix $\mA$, for each $\l$, the nodes corresponding to the points in $\X_\l$ are connected to other nodes corresponding to points in $\X_\l$ only.
 The same performance measure was used in \cite{soltanolkotabi_geometric_2011,soltanolkotabi_robust_2013,liu_robust_2010,dyer_greedy_2013} for SSC, RSSC, LRR (low-rank representation), and SSC-orthogonal matching pursuit (SSC-OMP).
 In the noiseless case, we obtain significantly stronger results which come in terms of conditions guaranteeing that the clustering error is zero.
 This is accomplished by analyzing the connectivity properties of the random nearest neighbor graph induced by the statistical data model we employ.
 The corresponding results (Theorems \ref{thm:TSCprob} and \ref{thm:aff2}) apply, however, to a smaller range of parameters $d_\l, n_\l$ when compared to ensuring no false connections only (Corollary \ref{cor:ofnoisycase}).